Characterisation of MOSH/MOAH results

 - Possible identification of the multiple sources of mineral oil contaminants

-- Identification of the number of aromatic rings as a basis for toxicological assessments
+- Identification of the number of aromatic rings and quantification of the tri- to polyaromatic fraction (TPAF) of MOAH as a basis for toxicological assessments

-Why is there a need for an additional method for mineral oil analysis?
+Why is there a need for additional methods for mineral oil analysis?

 1.Toxicological and analytical background